Best Surf Camps for Kids in Hawaii: Where Beginners Learn to Surf

 A standard 90-minute to 2-hour beginner kid lesson goes roughly like this.
 Twenty minutes on the sand, lying on the board, learning the pop-up.
 Twenty minutes in waist-deep water, getting pushed into the smallest waves by an instructor.
 The next hour is repeating that, with the kid eventually trying to paddle for waves on their own.
 Most kids stand up at least once.
 Most kids are exhausted, sunburned, and giddy by the end.

 Expectations matter.
 A six-year-old will not be carving down the line.
 A six-year-old will pop up, ride straight, fall, and laugh.
 That is the win.
-If you have a kid who needs to be the best at everything immediately, prepare them for the fact that surfing is a sport that humbles everyone.
+If you've got a kid who needs to be the best at everything immediately, prep them.
+Surfing humbles everyone.

 How Far in Advance to Book

-Top schools fill up 10 to 14 days in advance for weekend slots, and 3 to 5 days ahead for weekday lessons.
+Top schools fill 10 to 14 days out for weekend slots, 3 to 5 days for weekday lessons.
 Spring break (March), summer break (June through August), and Christmas break are the busiest.
-Same-day walk-ups are sometimes possible at the bigger Waikiki schools because of the high density along Kalakaua Avenue, but I would not bank on it for a multi-kid family.
+Same-day walk-ups are sometimes possible at the bigger Waikiki schools because of the density along Kalakaua, but I wouldn't bank on it for a multi-kid family.

 How Old Does My Kid Need to Be?